-JavaScript, if any, may be drawn from other sources, but if it is beyond the simple things we have done in class, it must be clearly noted somewhere on your website, with an explanation of what it does and where you got it.
+JavaScript, if any, may be drawn from other sources, but must be clearly noted at the bottom of the webpage, with an explanation of what it does.

-Oral Presentation: You will present your website to the class.
+You will present your website to the class.
 You will talk about what you tried to accomplish, and show what you did accomplish.
 This oral presentation is part of the overall assignment.
-You will have five minutes to present and to respond to comments from the audience.